iskushpatel/ShadowSelf/README.md

 ShadowSelf ingests your writing from sources you control, normalises it into a unified post store, and runs LLM agents to build a *perception mirror*: not a proof of who you are, but a reflection of how you are perceived by others based on your social media presence.

-Every result is tied to the data it came from and labelled with how reliable that source is, so you always know what the analysis is — and isn't — based on.
+Every result is tied to the data it came from and labelled with how reliable that source is, so you always know what the analysis is (and isn't) based on.

 <img width="1920" height="1080" alt="Screenshot (183)" src="https://github.com/user-attachments/assets/23c8bcbf-40b4-459e-a410-ac3ddf8ce00b" />
 <img width="1920" height="1080" alt="Screenshot (184)" src="https://github.com/user-attachments/assets/2e90042c-9d46-4c6b-ac71-022dc50f1677" />